anupsharma46/Angular-FB-Login/README.md

 **1. Create a facebook application**

     Goto developer.facebook.com
-    Login with your faceboob credential.
+    Login with your facebook credential.
     Create New App, it will give you an Application ID for your new App.

 **2. Create Angular Application using Angular CLI**